ahdis/epr-integration-cara/docs/primarysystems-epr.md

 ### 2.2 Demographics Query

-A search for a a patient is done via a demographics query.
+A search for a patient is done via a demographics query.
 See detailed description [here](https://github.com/ehealthsuisse/EPD-by-example/blob/main/files/PDQ.md).

 EPRIK example [request, response](https://test.ahdis.ch/eprik-cara/#/transaction/c1228bb0-5f60-4ab7-8eb7-585ef2b7c276).
 This example search is done on the family name, other demographics query parameters are possible.
 Please note that Swiss Extension requires that an error is returned if more than 5 matched would be returned.
 You need to provide creationTime, sender OID and receiver OID in addition to the query parameters in the request.
 For the communication you need a client certificate but with EPRIK a client certificate is not necessary.